ficusrukkha/Dhamma-Study/content/admin/schedule.md

 ### Schedule
 EBT-Site is updated every 8 hours as SuttaCentral data changes.
-In particular, the following schedule is not a guarantee.
+In particular, the following schedule isn't a guarantee.
 Github Actions can be delayed for an hour or more significantly if no resources are available.